Do you know the most common sources of sodium?

 - Cider vinegar: Salads, vegetables, sauces

-- Cinnamon: Fruits (especially apples), breads, pie crusts
+- Cinnamon: Fruits (especially apples), breads

 - Dill: Fish sauces, soups, tomatoes, cabbages, carrots, cauliflower, green beans, cucumbers, potatoes, salads, macaroni, lean beef, lamb, chicken, fish